ahmetalperx/dp-cvep-speller/README.md

 ```

 ### Step 3: Global Lab Streaming Layer (LSL) Setup
 Since `liblsl` is highly specific to BCI research, it is not available in the MSYS2 Pacman repository.
-We will embed it directly into your portable MSYS2 installation:
+We embed it directly into the portable MSYS2 installation:
 1. Download the Windows release of `liblsl` from its official GitHub repository.
 2. Copy the library files into your MSYS2 UCRT64 directory:
    - Copy `lsl.dll` into `D:\alper\msys64\ucrt64\bin`